bswck/pick/README.md

 `pick` enables you to manipulate the stream of data and pick lines and characters of interest.
 Lines and characters are counted from `1`.
 An alternative implementation that counts from `0` will be available as `pick0`.

-In the further part of thid document, you will see sections like this:
+In the further part of this document, you will see sections like this:
 > [!Note]
 > **Meaning**: _Explanation..._